snitha99/SQL_-Data-cleaning-and-EDA-Project/README.md

 **Makes it easy so if there were thousands we wouldn't have to manually check them all**

-**We should set the blanks to nulls since those are typically easier to work with**
+**We should set the blanks to nulls since those are typically easier to work with them**

 ```sql
 UPDATE layoff_staging2